 {\bf How does complexity affect the Turing instability?} So far we have concerned ourselves with the effects of dispersal on complex ecosystems.
 We now ask the reverse question: Spatial instability and pattern formation have been found in `simple' models of ecosystems with a small number of species \cite{neubert, patternformationreview, vegetationpatterns, levindispersion}.
 What are the effects of complexity on this Turing instability?

-Turing instabilities in simple systems typically occur when the diffusion coefficients of the activator and inhibitor components are quite disparate -- this is known as the `fine-tuning issue' with the Turing mechanism \cite{murraybook, barongallastochastic}.
-The activating components in our system are the prey species, predators play the role of the inhibitors.
+In general, Turing instabilities in simple systems typically occur when the diffusion coefficients of the `activator' and `inhibitor' components are quite disparate -- this is known as the `fine-tuning issue' with the Turing mechanism \cite{murraybook, barongallastochastic}.
+The activating components in our system are the prey species, while predators play the role of the inhibitors.
 We would like to know what the effects of complexity are on the threshold ratio $D_v/D_u$ at which the Turing instability occurs.
 To answer this question, we compute this threshold for different values of the complexity parameter $c$.

-The case $c=0$ can be achieved by setting the width $\sigma$ of the Gaussian distribution for the elements of the matrix $\mathbf{A}$ to zero.
-All matrix elements within each block are then identical to each other.
-This means that all predator species become identical to one another, and similarly there is no distinction between different prey species.
-The model reduces to a simple two-species predator-prey system.
-Increasing $c$ from zero introduces heterogeneity between the species.
+The case $c=0$ can be achieved by setting the width $\sigma$ of the distribution for the elements of the matrix $\mathbf{A}$ to zero.
+The matrix elements within a block are then identical to each other.
+The model thus reduces to a simple two-species predator-prey system.
+Increasing $c$ from zero introduces heterogeneity between the species within the blocks.

 We find that complexity can lower the ratio of diffusion coefficients required for Turing instability (Fig.~\ref{fig:turingvssigma}).
 For more complex ecosystems the Turing instability therefore sets in more easily.
 So, not only can complexity decrease the stability of non-spatial model ecosystems, it can also reduce stability in spatial models.
 Conversely, increasing the ratio of diffusion coefficients $D_v/D_u$ reduces the complexity that can be sustained in stable equilibrium.
 As can be seen in Fig.~\ref{fig:turingvssigma}, the upper bound on $c$ is lower when disparity of dispersal rates is large.